El Retiro "Pajaro De Nieve"

 Casa Los Ángeles' limitless buffet breakfast, featuring home-grown organic eggs produced on the farm of the family that owns the hostal, are not only delicious but free-of-charge if you lodge there.

-Casa Los Ángeles is my go-to Mexican “comfort food” place, Tacos Alvaro.
+Within very short walking distance of Casa Los Ángeles is my go-to Mexican “comfort food” place, Tacos Alvaro.
 All their food is delicious and very affordable.
 Don’t miss Alvaro's posole.
 (Although posole comes in red, green and white, I recommend the posole rojo, which is generally considered the original posole.
 That said, I will sometimes choose posole verde.)
 I think there are four Tacos Alvaro in Oaxaca, but the only one I frequent — and the only one I highly recommend — is at the corner of Calle Quetzalcoatl and Calle (NOT “Calzada”) Porfirio Diaz.

 Also located on Calle Porfirio Diaz - and just three blocks from the Zócalo - is a “don’t miss” restaurant called Boulenc.
 There are a number of dining rooms inside Boulenc, but the one I prefer is at the far back, to the right and up the iron stairs to a very user-friendly terrace level.
 The price is right and the food is great!

 Note Well: Although you cannot enter Boulenc's bakery from the restaurant itself, the bakery is located at the adjacent address, just downhill from the restaurant itself.
-The bakery is a mouthwatering treat just to visit, and t
+The bakery is a mouthwatering treat just to visit, and the baked goods — including sandwiches “to go” — are reasonably priced and delectable!

 If you and your fellow travelers would like a vegetarian/vegan restaurant (that also happens to be an art space), “La Jícara” is the place to go.
 It too is located on Calle Porfirio Diaz, quite far north in the historic district.

-If you and your group are comprised of people who will stay close to the zócalo in the heart of town, I encourage you to walk north to Parque Llano where there is good, hygienically prepared comida de la calle - and lots of good "people-watching."
+If you and your group are comprised of people who will stay close to the splendid zócalo in the very heart of town, I encourage you to walk north to Parque Llano where there is good, hygienically prepared comida de la calle - and lots of good "people-watching."

-From Parque Llano you’re just a few blocks from Jalatlaco, the barrio where I lived last winter -- well worth a "walk-around."
+From Parque Llano you’re just a few blocks from Jalatlaco, the barrio where I "winter over": its cobbled streets and vibrant traditions are well worth a "walk-around."
 The little colonial church in the heart of Jalatlaco is an architectural gem and a focal point of Semana Santa activities and Christmas posadas.

-A woman who operates a nondescript afternoon-only “comedor popular” “out of her home” is located on the east side of a residential block of Calle Aldama, toward the south end of Jalatlaco.
+A woman named Martha operates a nondescript afternoon-only “comedor popular” “out of her home” is located on the east side of a residential block of Calle Aldama, toward the south end of Jalatlaco.
 Her comedor is a relaxing place to kick back in the company of local people.
 And the comida corrida is such a deal!

-Jardín Conzatti where una anciana from the Conzatti family operates a quaint little “comida típica” restaurant called “La Abuela” (attached to the west side of Hotel Conzatti).
+Not far from Parque Llano on the other (i.e. west) side is Parque/Jardín Conzatti where una anciana from the Conzatti family operates a quaint little “comida típica” restaurant called “La Abuela” (attached to the west side of Hotel Conzatti).
 My Mexican guitarist “Cuco” and I used to perform rock and roll every day (but Sunday) in Jardín Conzatti.
 On one occasion when it rained, we played inside La Abuela's vestibule.

 Don’t miss Centro Cultural San Pablo and Teatro Macedonio Alcalá just 2 to 3 blocks east of the zócalo.
 Both these art centers are located on the south side of Avenida de la Independencia (which is the main drag that runs along the north side of Oaxaca's cathedral).